-New Patient Paperwork is the most important element of your visit.
+New Patient Paperwork is an essential element of your visit.
 It is crucial that we have information about your medical background and your eye health.
-We also have policy’s that we must agree on together in order to protect your information.
+We also have policy’s that we must agree on together to protect your information.

 We may need to request additional medical records from your other doctors.
 If so, you will need to fill out a form that authorizes us to request records from other clinics.
 We have provided the Records Release Authorization form below for your convenience.

 Planning Your Visit